-- The nitrates found in beets are likely responsible for the blood pressure lowering effects, and research suggests that this effect is only temporary– lasting about 6 hours after consumption.
+- The nitrates found in beets are likely responsible for the blood pressure lowering effects, since the body converts that into nitric oxide, which may help to relax blood vessels and improve blood flow.
+Research suggests that this effect is only temporary– lasting about 6 hours after consumption.
 So, you’ll need to consume nitrate-rich foods (like this beet juice) daily to get continued results.

-- Drinking beet juice may help to improve athletic performance, too!
+- Drinking beet juice may help athletes improve athletic performance and endurance, too!

-- Beets contain a pigment called betanin, which may help to lower inflammation.
+- Beets contain phytonutrients called betalains (the specific pigment in beets is called betanin), which may help to lower inflammation.

 - The nitrates found in beets may help promote brain health, by increasing blood flow to the brain.